 County Executive Lamont McClure and his administration are proposing a system that has, as far as I can tell, every element needed to ensure that those who need our government most, those with any of the vast array of physical limitations so many people bear, are able to be proud participants in the democracy we hold so dear.

-On behalf of the Community Action Committee of the Lehigh Valley, mindful of how our system leaves so many behind, I urge you to acquire the system that makes our democracy as powerful as it can be.
+On behalf of the Community Action Lehigh Valley, mindful of how our system leaves so many behind, I urge you to acquire the system that makes our democracy as powerful as it can be.
 And that, to me, appears to be the XL system.
 By supporting this choice, you can do your part in ensuring that every resident of Northampton County, regardless of their physical limitation, can vote.